 Saturday, Sept.
-30, noon–5 p.m., Gig Harbor
+29, noon–5 p.m., Gig Harbor

 Saturday–Sunday, Sept.
-30–Oct.
-29, 9 a.m.–5 p.m., Olympia
+29–Oct.
+28, 9 a.m.–5 p.m., Olympia

 At Lattin's Country Cider Mill and Farm you don't get to press your own cider, but tasting it will make you swoon.
 Then you'll want to buy jug after jug to take home.
 In addition to apples, pears and other produce for purchase, there are pumpkins to pick, farm animals to visit and lots of tasty treats to buy.

 Sunday, Oct.
-1, 10 a.m.–4 p.m., Steilacoom
+7, 10 a.m.–4 p.m., Steilacoom

 Saturday, Oct.
-7, 10 a.m.–4 p.m., Vashon Island
+6, 10 a.m.–4 p.m., Vashon Island

 Kids can take a turn with the kids' cider press.
 If you've got your own apples, head to the Village Green where you can use the cider press on site to make your own cider (10 a.m.–2 p.m.), with experts on hand to guide you.

 Saturday, Oct.
-14, 10 a.m.–4 p.m., Puyallup
+13, 10 a.m.–4 p.m., Puyallup

 Buy apples for sale at this lovely historic mansion, then give them the squeeze in the cider press.
 Also enjoy live music, pick a pumpkin at the pumpkin patch and snack on some tasty apple treats.

 Saturday, Oct.
-21, 10 a.m.–3 p.m., Issaquah
+21, 9 a.m.–2 p.m., Issaquah

 Make your own cider with an old-fashioned press at work, make your own scarecrow, shop a pop-up farmers market at the Historic Shell Station, blow a mini glass pumpkin (preregister for this particular activity) and lots more fun as downtown Issaquah celebrates our state's signature fruit.